maniaplanet/documentation/creation/manialink/index.md

 ManiaLinks are the "web pages" of ManiaPlanet.

 ManiaLinks also refer to a short alias for a web page (like a domain name) in ManiaPlanet.
-You can register for one on the [on the PlayerPage][1].
+You can register for one on [your PlayerPage][1].

 * [Dedicated server manialinks][2]
 * [Manialink actions][3]